Deterrence and defence

-Deterrence and defence

 The Alliance must be able to address the full spectrum of current and future challenges and threats from any direction, simultaneously.
 It is therefore strengthening its deterrence and defence posture in view of the changed and evolving security environment.

-The Readiness Action Plan (RAP), launched at the NATO Summit in Wales in 2014, has been a major driver for change in the Alliance’s deterrence and defence posture.
-The RAP was initiated to ensure the Alliance was ready to respond swiftly and firmly to new security challenges from the east and from the south.
+The Readiness Action Plan (RAP), launched at the NATO Summit in Wales in 2014, was a major driver for change in the Alliance’s deterrence and defence posture.
+The RAP was initiated to ensure the Alliance is ready to respond swiftly and firmly to new security challenges from the east and from the south.
 It has been the most significant reinforcement of NATO’s collective defence since the end of the Cold War.

-Collective defence is the Alliance’s greatest responsibility and deterrence remains a core element of NATO’s overall strategy – preventing conflict and war, protecting Allies, maintaining freedom of decision and action, and upholding the principles and values it stands for – individual liberty, democracy, human rights and the rule of law.
+Collective defence remains the Alliance’s greatest responsibility and deterrence is a core element of NATO’s overall strategy – preventing conflict and war, protecting Allies, maintaining freedom of decision and action, and upholding the principles and values it stands for – individual liberty, democracy, human rights and the rule of law.
 NATO’s capacity to deter and defend is supported by an appropriate mix of capabilities.
 Nuclear, conventional and missile defence capabilities complement each other.
 NATO also maintains the freedom of action and flexibility to respond to the full spectrum of challenges with an appropriate and tailored approach, at the minimum level of force.

 The Alliance’s actions are defensive in nature, proportionate and in line with international commitments given the threats in the changed and evolving security environment, and the Alliance’s right to self-defence.
 NATO also remains fully committed to non-proliferation, disarmament, arms control and confidence- and security-building measures to increase security and reduce military tensions.
 For instance, Allies go beyond the letter of the Vienna Document and other transparency measures in planning and conducting NATO exercises.
 The Vienna Document is a politically binding agreement, initiated by the Organization for Security and Co-operation in Europe, which is designed to promote mutual trust and transparency about a state’s military forces and activities.